 -

-Congratulations to Kerong Shi (Postdoc 2008-2010) Associate Professor, Shandong Agricultural University
+Congratulations to Kerong Shi (Postdoc 2008-2010) Professor, Shandong Agricultural University

 -